Virt driver pinning guest vCPU threads policies¶

 Other deployer impact¶

-The cloud administrator will gain the ability to define flavors which offer dedicated CPU resources.
-The administrator will have to place hosts into groups using aggregates such that the scheduler can separate placement of guests with dedicated vs shared CPUs.
+The cloud administrator will gain the ability to define flavors with explicit threading policy.
 Although not required by this design, it is expected that the administrator will commonly use the same host aggregates to group hosts for both CPU pinning and large page usage, since these concepts are complementary and expected to be used together.
-This will minimise the administrative burden of configuring host aggregates.
+This will minimize the administrative burden of configuring host aggregates.

-It is expected that most hypervisors will have the ability to setup dedicated pCPUs for guests vs shared pCPUs.
+It is expected that most hypervisors will have the ability to support the required thread policies.
 The flavor parameter is simple enough that any Nova driver would be able to support it.

 - Primary assignee:

 Enhance the scheduler to take account of threads policy when choosing which host to place the guest on.

 Enhance the scheduler to take account of threads policy when mapping vCPUs to pCPUs

 It is not practical to test this feature using the gate and tempest at this time, since effective testing will require that the guests running the test be provided with multiple NUMA nodes, each in turn with multiple CPUs.

 These features will be validated using a third-party CI (Intel Compute CI).

 The documentation changes were made in the previous change.